 Dogs are all individuals, who vary in countless ways; sometimes, this can include litter size.
 This is very difficult to predict, but dogs who produce large first litters and likely to produce large second and third litters, assuming all other factors remain constant.

 Note that most of these traits relate to the dam (female) rather than the sire (male).
 However, the sire does have some influence on the litter size.
-His breed, size, health, age and individual genetic makeup will partially determine the size of the litter he sires.
+His health, age, and individual genetic makeup will partially determine the size of the litter he sires.

 Some females can produce multiple litters within a 12-month period.
 It just depends on the dog’s natural cycle, body condition and the desires of the breeder.
-A handful of canines will cycle quickly enough to produce three or four litters in a year, but most dogs only have two cycles per year, spaced about six months apart.
+A handful of canines will cycle three or four times a year, but most dogs only have two cycles per year, spaced about six months apart.

 But, breeding a female twice in the same year is frowned upon by many breeders.
 Doing so is very hard on the mom’s body, and many believe that it will result in a decline in the total number of puppies produced by a dog over her lifetime.
 Accordingly, many will allow their dog to produce a litter, and then give her a breather during her next heat cycle.
 This essentially means that they’ll produce one litter per year.